ERC-BPGC/gennav/CONTRIBUTION.md

 You can find more about pytest [here](https://docs.pytest.org/en/latest/goodpractices.html).

+Before sending the Pull Request make sure you have commented out the plotting functions in the tests so that builds can pass on travis-ci.

 ## Configuring

 * Fork the repository to your github account by pressing the 'Fork' button on the top  	 right corner of the screen when you open the repo